gvwilson/fiction/iffy/index.md

-There, just a couple of meters away, stood Aunt Naggie and a trim Asian man wearing a time-worn jacket in the brown and green of the old Ecological Corps with the shoulder patches torn off.
+There, just a couple of meters away, stood Aunt Naggie and a trim Asian man with a neat little beard wearing a time-worn jacket in the brown and green of the old Ecological Corps with the shoulder patches torn off.
 Iffy couldn't hear what they were saying over the bustle of the crowd,